iwag/spring-boot-appengine-starter/README.md

 }
 ```

-In order to run as spring-boot, ServletInitializer and SpringApplication required.
+In order to run as spring-boot, ServletInitializer and SpringApplication requires.

 ```java
 public class ServletInitializer extends SpringBootServletInitializer {